focustense/StardewUI/Docs/StarML.md

 While some UI might be purely informational (e.g. a tooltip or HUD), any _interactive_ UI will probably involve one or more event bindings.

-Bindings for events use a specific [flavor](#attribute-flavor), where the handler and its arguments are enclosed in a pair of pipes (`|`):
+Bindings for events use a specific [flavor](#attribute-flavors), where the handler and its arguments are enclosed in a pair of pipes (`|`):

 ```html
 <image click=|PlantCrops("corn", ^Quantity, $Button)| />
 ```

 To experienced C# programmers, this may look like an ordinary method call, but it isn't.
-[Event bindings](Binding-Events) are a powerful and complex feature, and reading the documentation on them is strongly recommended before using them.
+[Event bindings](Binding-Events.md) are a powerful and complex feature, and reading the documentation on them is strongly recommended before using them.

 !!! note

     The events described below are the events common to **all** types of views (tags).
-Specific widgets may have additional events.
-Refer to the [standard widgets](Standard-Widgets) documentation for details.
+Specific views may have additional events.
+Refer to the [standard views](Standard-Views.md) documentation for details.

     In StarML, the name of an attribute is always the [kebab-case](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case) version of the event name, e.g. `LeftClick` becomes `left-click`.